-Gabriel Dubreuil is a violin, fiddle and viola teacher in North Vancouver and in Roberts Creek, BC.
+Gabriel Dubreuil is a violin, fiddle and viola teacher in North Vancouver, BC, Canada.
 He works as a live and studio session musician and tours with his group Early Spirit.
-Gabriel is the musical director for the Bad To The Bow youth fiddle groups (Gibsons, BC) and also directs adult fiddle groups in Gibsons and in North Vancouver (beginner to intermediate levels).
-As well as being classically trained, Gabriel is a graduate of the prestigious Berklee College of Music (BMUS, Jazz Violin Performance & American Roots Music).
+Gabriel is a musical director for the North Shore Celtic Ensemble, and directs group fiddle classes for adults (The String Theory Fiddlers).
+Gabriel was the director for the Bad To The Bow youth fiddle groups in Gibsons, BC until 2020.
+As well as being classically trained, Gabriel is a graduate of the prestigious Berklee College of Music (BMUS, Jazz Violin Performance & minor in American Roots Music).

 Gabriel offers private lessons and workshops for students of all ages, beginners to advanced.
-Lessons are positive and focus on ear training and intonation, good posture, timing, and beautiful tone.
+Lessons are positive and focus on ear training, intonation, good posture, timing, theory, reading, and beautiful tone.

-Students are encouraged to participate in the recital at the end of each term.
+Students are encouraged to participate in the recital at the end of the school year.
 Families and friends are welcome to come cheer you on!

 Book a Lesson